 Is it really worth two months of your life working long hours in your office and going through that long commute just to be able to have that latest phone?

 We love to go to shopping malls because we all love to shop!

 Who doesn’t love shopping right?

 Especially if you grew up in Manila where going to the shopping mall has been part of our existence.

 It’s difficult to just suddenly change our behavior.
 I suggest that you teach yourself and instill the discipline that you know you need in order to attain your financial goals.

-Try going to a mall and leave without buying anything.
+Try going to a mall and leaving without buying anything.
 Keep doing it if you have some spare time and monitor your urges.
-Remember that your impulses and desires are just a part of you and not your entirety, try to master this and you’d be golden.
+Remember that your impulses and desires are just a part of you and not your entirety, try to master this and you’ll be golden.

 I’ll leave number 10 to you guys.How to Stop Impulse Buying – 10 Effective Ways Click To Tweet

 Do you have additional tips or suggestions on how to stop impulse buying?
 Feel free to share them in the comment section below.